Jorma17/MCmodmanager/README.md

 This project is a piece of free software licensed under the GPLv3 license.
 You can modify this and distribute your modified versions as long as you also make the modified source code publicly available.

+If you have any questions/suggestions, feel free to open an issue and I'll try my best to respond.